China's Xi to meet Putin next week in first visit to Russia since invasion of Ukraine - KESQ

 By Nectar Gan and Anna Chernova, CNN

-It will be Xi’s first visit to Moscow since Russia’s invasion of Ukraine more than a year ago.
+It will be Xi’s first visit to Moscow since Putin launched his devastating invasion of Ukraine more than a year ago.

 During the visit, Xi and Putin will discuss “strategic cooperation” between the two countries, according to the Kremlin.